Darrell Waltrip: Owner-driver years: 1991–mid-1998

-In 1992, Waltrip collected three more wins, including the Mountain Dew Southern 500, a race held at Darlington Raceway in Darlington, South Carolina, United States, September 6, 1992, (the last major race which had eluded his 20-year career), and finished 9th in points, after being as high as sixth after 22 races.
-That would be Waltrip's 84th, and final NASCAR career victory, tying him with Bobby Allison for what was then third on the all-time list, behind Richard Petty, with 200 wins, and David Pearson, with 105 wins.
+In 1992, Waltrip collected three more wins, including the Mountain Dew Southern 500 at Darlington in September (the last major race which had eluded his 20-year career), and finished 9th in points, after being as high as sixth after 22 races.
+That would be Waltrip's 84th and final NASCAR career victory, tying him with Bobby Allison for what was then third on the all-time list behind Richard Petty, with 200 wins, and David Pearson, with 105 wins.
 Both he and Allison have since been passed by Jeff Gordon, who has 93 wins by the time he retired at the end of the 2015 season.

 In 1993, Waltrip signed former Richard Childress Racing engine builder Lou LaRosa, to build engines, and Barry Dodson, a former championship-winning crew chief.
 He posted four top-ten finishes but did not finish higher than third.
 1994 saw him make his final appearance in the top ten in championship points by finishing ninth.
 He had a then-unprecedented streak over two seasons, of 40 races, without a DNF, all with in-house engines.
 His only engine failure in the season was after the car crossed the finish line.
 Waltrip finished 19th in points in 1995 when he crashed at The Winston and was forced to let relief drivers take over for several weeks.
 His second half of the season was highlighted by his final career pole position at the NAPA 500.